crisbal/PlayStoreLinks_Bot/README.md

 ####How to use it

-On the server I use the bot is set to run every two minutes using a cronjob If you want to test the code I suggest you to post a comment in a subreddit and then run the bot
+On the server I use the bot is set to run every two minutes using a cronjob If you want to test the code I suggest you to post a comment in a subreddit and then run the bot, after configuring it.

 ####Info / Reddit-related questions / See the bot in action

 http://www.reddit.com/r/cris9696

-Feel free to make any post you want to test it.
+Feel free to make a new post if  you want to test the bot, or just use an existing one.

 ####TODO

-IAP, Autodelete
+* Autodelete
+* Better Code (Separate module for Play Store stuff)

 ####Want to help or want help?